leon4rd/test/README.md

-## I wouldn't buy anything with velcro.
-It's a total rip-off.
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.